Promoting a Safer Church

 We take the safeguarding and care of children and vulnerable adults very seriously at St Patrick's Church.

 St Patrick’s operates its activities in line with ‘A Safe Church’ which is the safeguarding manual used by the Diocese of Southwark.
 The Diocese of Southwark is the area of South London and Surrey that comes under the Bishop of Southwark and includes all of the church of England churches within that area (it's a bit like a county for churches).
-We also have our own 'Safeguarding Handbook' specific to St Patrick's, available from the church office and is distributed to all volunteers that serve at St Patrick's.

 In recent weeks and months, we have had to made a lot of adjustments to our activities due to the ongoing coronavirus outbreak.
 We continue to maintain high standards of Safeguarding in line with the practices of A Safe Church.
 We are following guidelines issued by the Church of England National Safeguarding Team which can be accessed here: Safeguarding and Coronavirus